krish-stha/Data/README.md

 **Day 11**:On day 11, I reviewed all the lessons I had learned over the past few days and submitted all the problem sets for the CS50: Introduction to Database with SQL course.
 **Day 12:**On day 12, I started learning Excel for data analysis through online resources.
 Today, I focused on five key aspects essential for data analysis: pivot tables, various formulas (such as MIN, MAX, LEN, LEFT, CONCATENATE, and SUBSTRING), XLOOKUP, conditional formatting, and charts.
       Resource:https://www.youtube.com/watch?v=gMAHXrty6wI

+**Day 13:**On day 13 of my data analysis learning journey, I completed a data cleaning project and created a dashboard in Excel.
+This experience taught me a lot, from removing duplicates to generating various charts using pivot tables.